afids/autoafids_prep/README.md

 autoafids_prep path/to/dataset path/to/dataset/derivatives participant --cores 1 -np --force-output
 ```
 ## Known Issues
 - `Niftyreg` is a registration software that is required to run the pipeline but it's not installed along with the `autoafids_prep` package.
 On the CBS server, it comes pre-installed but a user testing on their local machine would need to install it manually.
-We can either add a section in the READEME on how to install it manually for local testing or alert users to work on the CBS server.
+We can either add a section in the README on how to install it manually for local testing or alert users to work on the CBS server.
+- The pipeline fails when a user works with either a medium or a slow profile flag (i.e., ` --profile slow`).

 ## Roadmap
 Here are some future plans for `autoafids_prep`:
 - Synchronize the pipeline with [AFIDS-CNN](https://github.com/afids/afids-CNN) to avoid latency between downloading the datasets and preparing them for training the model.
+- Might be worth exploring docker containerizing the pipeline.

 ## Questions, Issues, Suggestions, and Other Feedback
 Please reach out if you have any questions, suggestions, or other feedback related to this software—either through email (dbansal7@uwo.ca) or the discussions page.
 Larger issues or feature requests can be posted and tracked via the issues page.
 Finally, you can also reach out to Alaa Taha, the Science Lead for autoafids_prep.